JCNextCode/CS410-Pjoject/README.md

-# MOOC Lecture Video and content integration with associated textbook
+# MOOC Lecture Video and Content Integration with Associated Textbook